QuinnNgo97/Project-AdventureWorks-Product-Performance/README.md

 ### Top Performing Products:

-While Bikes generate the 80% of annual profit(or 5.24Mil USD in the 12 months since report), the products with the highest order quantities are primarily from the Accessories and Clothing categories.
+While Bikes generate the 80% of annual profit(or $5.24Mil in the 12 months since report), the products with the highest order quantities are primarily from the Accessories and Clothing categories.

 Among the Bikes category, Mountain Bikes and Road Bikes stand out as the most profitable product lines, contributing 55.7% and 21.7% to total company's profit, respectively, over the reporting period.